Premium financing: Insurable interest

 Insurable interest is a concept that dates back to the English legal system.
 Wagering on the life of an insured was common, and many times a person with no interest, economic or otherwise, would take out a life insurance contract on a sea captain running dangerous routes, a boxer facing a deadly opponent, etc.

-This caused the English courts to declare that an individual taking out a life insurance contract on the life of an insured must have an "Insurable Interest" in their life.
+This caused the English courts to declare that an individual taking out a life insurance contract on the life of an insured must have an "insurable interest" in their life.
 This means, in its simplest terms, you must benefit more by having the individual insured alive, than dead.
 Direct blood relatives certainly have an insurable interest in a family member.
 A business partner can have an insurable interest in another business partner.

-This is a very misunderstood concept.
 Insurable interest either exists when a policy is issued, or it does not.
 If an insured is premium financing a policy, and his direct blood relatives are named as the beneficiaries when the policy is issued, then insurable interest is never an issue.
 If an insured changes ownership of the policy as soon as it is issued, but the beneficiaries are related by blood when the policy was issued, there is no insurable interest issues.

 Life insurance is personal property.
-It is like a car, a home or any other asset that you own.
-You have the right to pledge it, sell it or change ownership of it as long as it was issued with the death benefit going to a blood relative or related party, that benefits by having you alive, rather than dead.
+It is like a car, a home or any other asset. the owner has the right to pledge it, sell it or change ownership of it as long as it was issued with the death benefit going to a blood relative or related party, that benefits by having you alive.

 Recent court cases have been hearing arguments from insurance carriers regarding the sale, or transfer of ownership of policies in courts around the nation (circa 2010) by insureds that have sold their policies to investors.
 The courts have overwhelmingly found in favor of the insureds, finding that insurable interest existed at the time the policy was issued, and there for the right to sell or transfer the policy after issuance was the choice of the insured enjoyed by any asset holder.
 Many life insurance carriers have tried, and generally unsuccessfully, to challenge these sales based on insurable interest or by trying to prove that the insured "intended" to sell the policy.
 The courts have found that "intent" is irrelevant, when insurable interest exists at policy issuance.